Mempool.space

 Get the source code:

-.
-Then put the latest release in a temporary variable called latestrelease
+git clone https://github.com/mempool/mempoolEnter the directory with cd mempool.
+Then put the latest release in a temporary variable called latestrelease in your terminal.

 Maria DB